 I think this is a great recipe to make in bulk and store in an air-tight container for the week.
 I’ve read others say that 3-4 days is about all you can keep them for.
 But I snap them in half and transfer to a sealed mason jar, stored in the freezer.
 From there I’ll just place a few strips onto my baking sheet and reheat at 350 F for a couple of minutes to bring them back to normal.
 This way you can eat vegan BLTs any day of the week!
 If you’re interested in checking out other rice paper bacon recipes, I highly recommend the shiitake version by Mississippi Vegan or the crazy realistic version from Yup It’s Vegan!

 - Holding each end of the strip, dunk it into the marinade and use your thumb and pointer finger to remove the excess.
 Dunk and repeat.
-When wiping off the excess, stay to one side to replicate a line of “fat”.
+When wiping off the excess remove only from one side to replicate a line of "fat" where the extra marinade is left.
 Keeping one side of the strip more saturated gives it a chewier texture and the other side stays crispy.
-If you want an even chewier texture, flip over one side of the rice paper so it’s overlapping by 1/4 inch.
+If you want an even chewier texture, flip over one side of the rice paper so it's overlapping by 1/4 inch.

 - Bake at 375 F for 12-14 minutes on the center rack.
 Watch carefully, they burn easily.
 Feel free to sprinkle with salt or nutritional yeast for even more flavor and texture.

 - Remove from oven and cool for 1-2 minutes before serving.

 Undercooking is better than over cooking.
 Otherwise it takes like a "bacon" chip instead of chewy.
 The ones I slightly pulled on curled on the sides and yielded a chewy texture.

 % Daily Value